eraserhd/parinfer-rust/README.md

 can be called with Vim's libcall(), saving wire transfer time, and working on Vim 8 and not just Neovim.

+This plugin, unlike others available for Vim, implements "smart" mode.
+Rather than switching between "paren" mode and "indent" mode, parinfer uses information about how the user is changing the file to decide what to do.

 ## Installing

 You need to have [rust installed](https://www.rust-lang.org/en-US/install.html).